jiadaizhao/LeetCode/0201-0300/0299-Bulls and Cows/README.md

 Explanation: The 1st 1 in friend's guess is a bull, the 2nd or 3rd 1 is a cow.
 ```

-Note: You may assume that the secret number and your friend's guess only contain digits, and their lengths are always equal.
+**Note:** You may assume that the secret number and your friend's guess only contain digits, and their lengths are always equal.

-Related Topics: Hash Table